06/02/2026

 URV Solidària offers resources to the displaced University community

-Psychological care, financial aid and awareness
+Psychological care, financial assistance and awareness

 Other members of the Iranian academic community at the URV provide a broader perspective on the current situation in Iran in this article.